Staff

 Chris Anderson, Ph.D., Associate Director (University of South Carolina, 1999)

 Dr. Chris Anderson obtained his doctorate in Clinical-Community Psychology at the University of South Carolina where he focused on working with children and families.
 As part of his training, he completed his pre-doctoral internship at the Virginia Treatment Center for Children which is part of the Medical University of Virginia.
 Dr. Anderson began working at The Triumph Center in 1996 and served as a child therapist and school consultant.
-An excellent clinician and administrator, he became the Director of Camp Triumph in 1998, and now serves as the Director of Field Training at the Triumph Center.
+An excellent clinician and administrator, he became the Director of Camp Triumph in 1998, and now serves as the Director of Field Training and Clinical Director at the Triumph Center.
 Dr. Anderson specializes in autism spectrum disorder, ADHD, social skills training, behavioral disorders and program evaluation.
 As Clinical Director of the Triumph Center, he also provides psychotherapy to children and families in the Triumph Center’s Reading office.
 Dr. Anderson is married and is the father of 2 boys.
 He is active as a soccer coach, scout leader and enjoys a variety of outdoor activities including golf, running and camping.

 View Dr. Anderson’s Curriculum Vitae here